annytruong/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

-> > Command Line
+> >
-•	pwd – print working directory
+•	pwd – print working directory;
-•	hostname – computer’s name
+•	hostname – computer’s name;
-•	mkdir – make a directory
+•	mkdir – make a directory;
-•	cd – change directory
+•	cd – change directory;
-•	cd .. – move up one directory
+•	cd .. – move up one directory;
-•	ls – list directory
+•	ls – list directory;
-•	rmdir – remove directory
+•	rmdir – remove directory;
 •	pushd – takes current directory and pushes it into a list for later, then it changes into another directory.
-“Save where I am, then go here.”
+“Save where I am, then go here.”;
-•	popd – takes the last directory you pushed and pops it off, taking you back there.
+•	popd – takes the last directory you pushed and pops it off, taking you back there;
-•	touch – create empty file
+•	touch – create empty file;
-•	new-item – create empty file (on Windows)
+•	new-item – create empty file (on Windows);
-•	cp – copy a file
+•	cp – copy a file;
-•	mv – rename a file
+•	mv – rename a file;
-•	less – view a file
+•	less – view a file;
-•	more – view a file (Windows)
+•	more – view a file (Windows);
-•	cat – stream a file
+•	cat – stream a file;
-•	rm – remove a file
+•	rm – remove a file;
-•	a | b – takes the output from command a and “pipes” it to command b
+•	a | b – takes the output from command a and “pipes” it to command b;
-•	a < b – takes and sends the input from the file on the right (b) to the program on the left (a)
+•	a < b – takes and sends the input from the file on the right (b) to the program on the left (a);
-•	a > b – takes the output of command a then writes it to file b
+•	a > b – takes the output of command a then writes it to file b;
-•	a >> b – takes the output of the command a then appends it to file b
+•	a >> b – takes the output of the command a then appends it to file b;
 •	* – wildcard matching
 •	find . -name “*.txt” -print – find files in current directory with name *.txt and print
 •	cat > somefile.txt – cat will read what you type and write into somefile.txt, ctrl-d to exit
 •	grep – look inside files